 The rest came for business.
 They attended meetings in Midtown and the Financial District and networked at conferences at the Javits Center and Piers 92/94.
 But even those on work trips often couldn’t resist catching a sports event at Barclays Center, strolling through Prospect Park, or enjoying a craft cocktail at one of the city’s many high-end bars.
 In this city, business frequently slips into “bleisure.”

 Thus, when the COVID-19 pandemic broke out at the start of 2020, the blow to NYC’s travel industry sent ripple effects across the city’s entire economy.
-The financial impact was estimated to be six times that of the 9/11 attacks, and the city lost around $1.2 billion in tourism-related tax revenues.
+The financial impact was estimated to be six times that of the 9/11 attacks, and the city lost around $1.2 billion in tourism-related tax revenues.5 Last year, overall visits fell by 67 percent, which contributed to an 82 percent plunge in hotel occupancy.6 At least 1,000 bars and restaurants closed,7 and many retail stores went out of business.
+In the once-buzzy Soho district, more than 40 stores pulled down their shutters for good.8

 In this article, we take the pulse of NYC’s travel industry today, more than 20 months since the city saw its first COVID-19 case.
 While we observe glimmers of hope that the travel sector may be recovering, significant challenges remain that may slow down the return of travel jobs, as well as the industry’s efforts to fully recoup its financial losses.